Vertical tree air temperature measurements within the canopy of the HJ Andrews Experimental Forest, 2011-2024

 Abstract:

 Vertical air temperature from 11 trees in the Andrews Forest has been collecting beginning in 2011.
 The trees are at a variety of elevations and are of various species and ages.
-The 11 trees were selected form the H.J Andrews phenology study air temperature network (MS045).
+The 11 trees were selected from the H.J Andrews phenology study air temperature network (MS045).
 This study examines air temperatures at multiple heights in each tree.
-The first sensor is at 1.5 m and subsequent sensors measure every 5 m up the tree.
+The first sensor is at 1.5 m (data from MS045) and subsequent sensors measure every 5 m up the tree.
 Each sensor includes a light (illumination) sensor, which can be used to assess the value of the data.
 This is not a measurement of the actual light conditions.

 Study date:

-July 01, 2011 to June 30, 2019
+July 01, 2011 to July 03, 2024

 Researchers: